chattopadhyayA/ml_pursue2025/_sources/content/00_overview.md

 - There are questions in the jupyter lab notebooks, where the answers are hidden.
 But a single click would unveil the answers.
 The workshop will work on a *honour-system*, you are not allowed to open the answers before you are told to do so.

+- If some of the code cells do not run in Google Colab, check the warning or error message for missing packages and install them in a new cell using
+  `!pip install <missing-package-name>`
+before running the notebook again.

 >  <span style="color:red"> With all these we are now ready to proceed with the following topics.. </span>